WHERE IN THE WORLD IS BAQILODGE?

 - The area of Tasmania is 68,331 square kilometres (26,376 square miles).

-- Tasmania has four airports, with Hobart Airport in the South and Launceston Airport in the North being the main ones.
-Flying time from Hobart to Melbourne is approximately 1 hour and to Sydney 2 hours.
+- There are four airports, with the Hobart and Launceston airports being the main ones.
+Flying time from Hobart to Melbourne is approximately 1 hour and 2 hours to Sydney

-- There are two passenger and vehicular ferries travelling to and from Tasmania.
+- Two passenger and vehicular ferries travel to and from Tasmania.
 Spirit of Tasmania I and II depart Melbourne, Victoria, nightly taking approximately 10 hours to reach Devonport on the North West Coast of Tasmania.

 |AVERAGE DAILY MAXIMUM TEMPERATURES|